 Now that you know that info, make sure you’ve turned the water supply off again.
 While removing a shower valve yourself is possible, it’s much simpler (and cheaper) to have the plumber do it if you’re not 100% sure of the process yourself.
 After all, if you accidentally make a mistake like removing the rubber gasket along with the valve collar or damaging the brass bushing while trying to remove it, it’s challenging to get things back to the way they’re supposed to be.

 Parker & Sons is always here to solve your leaking showerhead problem.
-So if you’ve tried everything you feel comfortable doing yourself in your Phoenix home, and you’ve still got that darn dripping costing you money, we are happy to help!
-Schedule an appointment online or call us at 602-273-7247!
+So, if you’ve tried everything you feel comfortable doing yourself in your Phoenix or Tucson home, and you’ve still got that darn dripping costing you money, we are happy to help!